 You will almost surely want to sleep in Kong Lor!
 And this is the one time we tell you to book in advance!
 Kong Lor is very, very small and in the middle of nowhere; you don’t want to risk not having where to sleep.

 Is it worth it to go to Kong Lor?

-Traveldrafts fun factor:10/10 – How many times have you navigated through a 7-km river cave? so yes, it’s worth to go to Kong Lor.
+Traveldrafts fun factor:10/10 – How many times have you navigated through a 7-km river cave? so yes, it’s worth going to Kong Lor.
 You only need to make sure you have 3 days for it because if you don’t, you won’t pull it off.

 Kong Lor is a perfect destination for anyone traveling between the north and south of Laos.
 You can break the huge trip, make it much more comfortable and explore a fantastic place!

 8 thoughts on “How to Visit Kong Lor Cave in Laos”

 I still get freaked out by caves but I just went to one in Belize & definitely enjoyed it more than last time!
 I’ll add this to my list for Laos though 😀

 I love caves but haven’t heard of this one – I like that you can go out there on your own, you don’t need a tour right?